Introduction to battery systems: 12 V vs. 24 V

 - Compatibility with existing devices

-- Size and expansion of the solar system , power station or island system
+- Size and expansion of the solar system , power stations or off-grid system

-With this information, you can make an informed decision and optimally plan your self-sufficient power system – whether in a motorhome , on a boat or in grid-based and off-grid applications .
+With this information you can make an informed decision and optimally plan your self-sufficient power system – whether in a motorhome , on a boat or in grid-based and grid-independent applications .